hadron-sclang/hadron-sclang.org/content/design/compiler/stages/Lowering-to-SSA-Form.md

 ## Locating Named Values

-The SuperCollider grammar treats any character sequence starting with a lower-case alpha character and followed by zero or more alphanumeric characters or an underscore as an *identifier* or *name* describing a variable value.
+Any character sequence starting with a lower-case alpha character followed by zero or more alphanumeric characters or an underscore is an *identifier* or *name* describing a variable value.
 SuperCollider is fairly lenient in allowing declarations of different variables with identical names.
 For example, the following code compiles:

-{{< highlight plain "lineos=table" >}}
+{{< highlight plain "lineNos=true" >}}
 XX {
     const x = -1;
     const x = 0;